-The term bunion as it is popularly used describes a variety of deformities involving a painful prominence and swelling at the base of the big toe.
-Orthopaedists use additional terms to describe the different deformities.
-The condition in which the big toe deviates from the normal position toward the direction of the second toe is referred to as hallux valgus.
+The term bunion, as it is popularly used, describes a variety of deformities involving a painful bump and swelling at the base of the big toe.
+Orthopedists use additional terms to describe the different individual deformities.
+A condition in which the big toe deviates from the normal position and angles inward toward the second toe is referred to as hallux valgus.

-The word bunion refers specifically to the prominence made of bone and at times an inflamed bursa.
-This bursa develops on the first metatarsal head at the base of the big toe because of this bony prominence.
-Although a bunion may develop without hallux valgus, for the purposes of this discussion, the term bunion will include both.
-Dorsal bunions, are a separate entity, in which the prominence appears on the top of the base of the toe—often the result of an arthritic joint.
+Technically speaking, the word bunion refers specifically to an enlarged bump made of bone and sometimes including an inflamed bursa.
+This inflammation is caused by the bony prominence (bump) and develops on the bursa of the first metatarsal head at the base of the big toe.
+Although a bunion can develop without hallux valgus, this article discusses only bunions that include hallux valgus.
+(Dorsal bunions are a completely different variety, in which the bump appears on the top of the base of the toe.
+These are often the result of arthritis in the toe joint.)

-No single cause or set of causes for bunions has been identified, although gender—women develop them more frequently than men—and heredity play a role.
+Doctors and scientists have not been able to identify a single cause or set of causes for bunions.
+However, heredity and gender each play a role.
+Bunions tend to run in families, and women develop bunions more frequently than men.
 In addition, the foot gradually widens with age as the ligaments that connect the bones in the forefoot become more lax.
-Contrary to what many people believe, ill-fitting footwear is not the cause of bunions.
+Contrary to what many people believe, poorly fitting shoes do not cause bunions.
 In fact, bunions are found in populations all over the world, including among those who never wear shoes.
 Shoes that are too tight can, however, contribute to the progression of the condition.
 Bunions are often bilateral, that is, appearing in both feet.
-Although bunions are usually seen in people who are middle-aged or older, there are adolescents who are diagnosed with the condition, usually the result of a congenital problem.
+Although bunions are usually seen in people who are middle-aged or older, even teenagers sometimes develop them, usually as a result of a congenital condition.

-Orthopaedic surgeons diagnose bunions on the basis of physical examination and weight bearing X-rays.
+Orthopedic surgeons diagnose bunions on the basis of a physical examination and X-rays taken while the person is weightbearing (standing).
 Two angles are assessed:

-"There are different reasons to consider surgery," says Jonathan T. Deland, MD, Chief of the Foot and Ankle Service.
-"If the patient has pain in reasonable shoes and has tried wearing wider shoes and this has been a long term problem which is worsening, surgery should be considered.
-Also, if the big toe is pushing against or overlapping the second toe and causing pain in that toe, the bunion must be addressed in order to take care of the painful second toe.
-Instability in the first ray with pain on the ball of the foot—the ball is the portion of the foot at the base of the toes under the metatarsals from the tip of the toe, back up to the mid-foot—may also be an indication for surgery."
-Cosmetic complaints alone are not considered a sufficient reason for surgery.
+"There are different reasons to consider bunion surgery," says Jonathan T. Deland, MD, founder of the Foot and Ankle Service at HSS.
+"If the patient has pain in reasonable shoes, has tried wearing wider shoes with no relief and pain been a long-term problem or is worsening, surgery should be considered.
+Also, if the big toe is pushing against or overlapping the second toe and causing pain in that toe, the bunion must be addressed in order to take care of the painful second toe."

-Overall, outcomes for surgeries are quite good.
-At HSS more than 80% of patients express satisfaction with their results.
-However, orthopaedic surgeons on the Foot & Ankle Service also treat patients who have had an unsatisfactory outcome following surgery at another institution.
-While the problems resulting from these surgeries can be addressed, the success rate is better with a properly done initial surgery.
+Overall, outcomes for bunion surgeries are quite good.
+However, orthopedic surgeons on the Foot and Ankle Service at HSS often treat patients who have had unsatisfactory outcomes from surgery at other institutions.
+While the problems resulting from these surgeries can be addressed, the success rates are better when the proper procedure is expertly done the first time.

 Summary prepared by Nancy Novick • Diagnostic imaging examinations provided by HSS Radiologists